 - a rise in your normal body temperature greater than 37° C (98.6° F);

 - increased vaginal discharge that smells offensive;

-- raised lumps and bumps over the puncture sites or scar that are redder and hotter to touch than the rest of the surrounding skin;
+- raised lumps and bumps over the puncture sites or incision scars that are redder and hotter to touch than the rest of the surrounding skin;

 - wound site which is not only weeping but appears to be oozing thick, creamy or white discharge;

 - excessive vaginal bleeding soaking more than a pad in an hour.

 A healthcare professional will conduct tests and investigations and evaluate you clinically to find the cause of these symptoms.
 They may be due to infection.

 If you have had expectant management or medical management with methotrexate, you may also feel abdominal pain or discomfort.
 If your pregnancy hormone levels have not yet returned to non-pregnant and you experience abdominal pain, please report to your healthcare professionals as sadly rupture may still occur with low or falling hormone levels.